Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 17.28.04 UTC
+- WIB: Kamis, 3 Oktober 2024 18.20.16 UTC
-- WITA: Kamis, 3 Oktober 2024 18.28.04 UTC
+- WITA: Kamis, 3 Oktober 2024 19.20.16 UTC
-- WIT: Kamis, 3 Oktober 2024 19.28.04 UTC
+- WIT: Kamis, 3 Oktober 2024 20.20.16 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: motivational
+Kategori: friendship